Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 	_Building the project_

 1. The project builds successfully.
-Why does still work?
-It works because the database tables have fields which include the properties you were using in the earlier **Album** and **Genre** classes manually removed.
-Data model classes are a drop-in replacement.
+Why does it still work?
+It works because the database tables have fields that include the properties that you were using in the removed classes **Album** and **Genre**.

  	![Builds succeeded](./images/Builds-succeeded.png?raw=true "Builds succeeded")